Li-Jesse-Jiaze/MLE_project_bomberman/agent_code/feature_is_everything/README.md

 # DQN

-Feature: up right down left center 5 tile information with target (direction out of 5 tile) and bomb info.
+Feature: Information in ['up', 'right', 'down', 'left', 'center'] 5 tiles and about 'bomb'.
+Additional best target (out of 5 tiles).
+With one-hot encoding.

-Network: MLP with Value Stream and Advantage Stream.
+Network: A Dueling DQN with pure MLP.